 It should also be noted that civil society can play an important role in advocating for changes in legislation.
-Models for productive engagement between civil society and legislators include those described in the previous section that were undertaken by GENSAC members in Latin America and the Caribbean to craft "red flag laws" limiting gun ownership by domestic violence offenders.
+Models for productive engagement between civil society and legislators include those undertaken by GENSAC members in Latin America and the Caribbean to craft "red flag laws" limiting gun ownership by domestic violence offenders (as described in more detail in the next section).
 Another successful example of such intervention is ABAAD's advocacy efforts in the #Undress 522 campaign, which led to the repeal of Article 522 from the Lebanese Penal Code.
 The campaign, which broadcasted the message, "A white dress doesn't cover rape," was a crucial effort to abolish the law that stated that prosecution for rape or kidnapping would be suspended in case of legal marriage between the perpetrator and the victim.165